PinkTie/laravel-notifications-trello/README.md

 - `bottom()`: Moves the Trello card to the bottom.
 - `position('')`: Accepts an integer for a specific Trello card position.
 - `due('')`: Accepts a string or DateTime object for the Trello card due date.
+- `members('')`: Accepts a comma-seperated string list of member IDs to add to the card.

 ## Changelog